Is Inheritance Tax (IHT) likely to affect me?

 Trusts are usually a better route as they enable you and your beneficiaries to not only avoid the inheritance tax after 7 years but also help keep control of the assets in the event divorce or bankruptcy of your children.
 If set up correctly they can also help avoid care home fees.

 However, before you give assets away you need to ensure that you are financially secure for the rest of your natural life.
-The good news is that money placed into trust can also continue to supply you with an income stream for life.
-A proper financial plan is essential for your peace of mind in this area.
+The good news is that money placed into a trust can also continue to supply you with an income stream for life.
+An experienced Inheritance tax and Estate planning adviser is essential for your peace of mind in this area.

 Why should I use Bluebond to help me with my Inheritance tax planning?

 Like all tax planning, this area is much more complex than many advisers appreciate.
-A good understanding of both the legal side and the financial planning side is essential in order to provide you with the most suitable financial advice.
+A good understanding of both the legal side and the financial planning side is essential in order to provide you with the most suitable advice.

 As most of our clients are millionaires, many are referred to us specifically for Inheritance tax advice.
-Bluebond Tax and Trusts was set up specially to help people with their estate planning and Inheritance tax in particular, as it forms a large part of our work.
+The Bluebond Group was set up specially to help people with their estate planning and Inheritance tax in particular, as it forms a large part of our work.
 As such we are very experienced in this particular area.
 Many of our clients are unlikely to pay any Inheritance tax at all despite assets well over 1 million pounds.